 Students will learn:

 - To identify the basics of starting an art gallery, including daily operations and economic contexts.

-- To understand the different approaches that galleries take on crucial aspects of the business, as heard from professionals working in the field.
+- To recognize the different approaches that galleries take on crucial aspects of the business, as described by professionals working in the field.

 - To develop a business model for a gallery and gain hands-on experience as an art gallery entrepreneur.